biggis-project/biggis-docs/docs/data_sources/atmosphere/lubw/index.md

 station and each pollutant in json format.
 The service also allows to aquire data on air pollutant from Bavaria, Thuringia, Saxony-Anhalt and Schleswig-holstein.

-Here the data source is the Federal Environmental Agency: https://www.umweltbundesamt.de/daten/luftbelastung/aktuelle-luftdaten#/start?s=q64FAA==&_k=ep8c63
+Data on air pollutants across different states of germany can be acquired by the Federal Environmental Agency: https://www.umweltbundesamt.de/daten/luftbelastung/aktuelle-luftdaten#/start?s=q64FAA==&_k=ep8c63